M-o-a-T/moat-kv/docs/source/tutorial.rst

 which he wrote.

 Note that we also created a "root" user who doesn't have ACL restrictions.
-If we had not, we'd now be locked out of our DistKV storage because "no matching ACL" means "no access".
+If we had not, we'd now be locked out of our MoaT-KV storage because "no matching ACL" means "no access".

 A user who has an ACL set can no longer modify the system, because the